ligson/ras/ra_web/src/main/webapp/assets/js/lib/ckeditor/plugins/codesnippet/lib/highlight/README.md

 # Highlight.js

-Highlight.js highlights syntax in code examples on blogs, forums and, in fact, on any web page.
+Highlight.js highlights syntax in code examples on blogs, forums and, in fact, on any org.ca.user.web page.
 It's very easy to use because it works
 automatically: finds blocks of code, detects a language, highlights it.

 Autodetection can be fine tuned when it fails by itself (see "Heuristics").